 - Strategic Plan

 - Postal Regulatory Commission Shutdown Plan

 2019 Federal Employee Viewpoint Survey

-The Commission is very pleased with the FY 2018 Federal Employee Viewpoint Survey results.
-The Commission’s response rate of 87% is the third highest for very small agencies, 4th highest for all federal agencies, and well above the government-wide average response rate of 41%.
-Our overall Employee Engagement Index score of 79% – placing us well above the Employee Engagement index score average of 69% among federal very small agencies and 68% government-wide.
-The Office of Personnel Management identified 64 items as strengths for the Commission and zero challenges.
+The Commission is very pleased with the FY 2019 Federal Employee Viewpoint Survey results.
+The Commission’s response rate of 76% is well above the government-wide average response rate of 43%.
+Our overall Employee Engagement Index score of 78% – placing us well above the Employee Engagement index score average of 69% among federal very small agencies and 68% government-wide.
+The Office of Personnel Management identified 55 items as strengths for the Commission and zero challenges.
 These results demonstrate the commitment of the Commission’s leadership to our employees and the engagement of our employees to the work of the Commission.
 It is no coincidence that the two questions with the highest positive score for the Commission are “When needed I am willing to put in the extra effort to get the job done.” and “Physical conditions allow employees to perform their jobs well.”
 Also ranking in the top 5 is the question “In the last six months, my supervisor has talked to me about my performance.”
 The Commission leadership will continue to use the annual employee feedback from the FEVS to improve our workplace – especially those areas that received less positive scores from our employees.
 We are proud to be, and plan to continue being, one of the best places to work in the federal government.